 Priority Admission to the Bachelor of Science Nursing Program at George Fox University

-Once admitted to George Fox University, freshmen students pursuing a Bachelor of Science in Nursing who meet the following expectations of academic and personal achievement during their freshman and sophomore years will be eligible for priority admission into the BSN program.
+Once admitted to George Fox University, freshmen students pursuing a Bachelor of Science in nursing who meet the following expectations of academic and personal achievement during their freshman and sophomore years will be eligible for priority admission into the Nursing major.

 - Maintain a 3.3 minimum cumulative GPA in all classes